Colmslie Beach Reserve project - stage two

 Playground artwork upgrade

-As part of the next stage of the upgrade project, Council will install new artwork play sculptures in the reserve's iconic playground, Colmslie Cove.
-These new sculptures will upgrade existing play components and add exciting new play opportunities for children.
+As part of this project, Council installed new artwork play sculptures in the reserve's iconic playground, Colmslie Cove.
+These new sculptures upgrade existing play components and add exciting new play opportunities for children.

 Council sought feedback from the community to help choose an artwork concept design that best complements the existing playground theme and delivers multiple play opportunities.

 Council received over 260 community votes, with more than 55% preferring local artist David White's concept design Colmslie Cove 2.0.
-Mr White also designed the original artwork concept for Colmslie Cove playground.
+Mr White also designed the original play sculptures for the Colmslie Cove playground.

 More information